-The Gooden-Welch bill purports to provide merchants a choice of which networks credit card transactions are processed across, but this dual-routing technology does not exist today and for good reason.
+The Durbin-Marshall bill purports to provide merchants with a choice of which networks credit card transactions are processed across, but this dual-routing technology does not exist today, and for good reason.
 Credit cards represent an extension of unsecured credit to a consumer, meaning financial institutions make a loan every time a credit card is used to purchase goods and services from a retailer or merchant.
 Although many view debit and credit cards as virtually indistinguishable, they are very different products utilizing different networks.
 A credit card allows for instant access to a loan and does so over a network that was singularly developed for this purpose.
 Consumers have come to rely on credit cards from their financial institutions to build credit and gain access to funds that otherwise may not be available to them.
-The Gooden-Welch bill will cause the cost of these low-cost loans to increase, leading to less spending power for consumers and possibly the reduction in important credit building and educational programs offered by financial institutions.